Budget carrier Ryanair in plan to lure more business customers

 Further in the future, the Irishman is continuing to explore his long-stated plan of taking the Ryanair model to compete in the trans-Atlantic market.

 “We’re actively looking for aircraft.
-Not as Ryanair but as a sister company,” he said, adding that the company was talking to planemakers Boeing (BA.N) and Airbus (AIR.PA) but the shortage of longhaul aircraft meant that any developments were four or five years away.
+Not as Ryanair but as a sister company,” he said, adding that the company was talking to planemakers Boeing and Airbus but the shortage of longhaul aircraft meant that any developments were four or five years away.
+(Reporting by Sarah Young; Editing by Elaine Hardcastle)